Choosing equipment for the heavier person

 If off-the-shelf footwear is not suitable, footwear can be made-to-measure.
-This is sometimes available through a local hospital or via a G.P. referral; alternatively it can be bought privately.
+This is sometimes available through a local hospital or via a G.P. referral or alternatively, items can be purchased privately.

-There are transfer boards with a greater SWL for heavier people.
+There are transfer boards with a greater safe working load (SWL) for heavier people.

 Transfer boards are predominantly designed for independent use and are used to bridge the gap between two surfaces (e.g. bed and wheelchair) to enable a person who is unable to stand to transfer.

-There are risks associated with assisting in the use of transfer boards for the heavier person and their use is not suitable for all people; their use should only be implemented following a professional assessment.
+There are risks associated with assisting in the use of transfer boards for the heavier person and they are not suitable for all people; their use should only be implemented following a professional assessment.